 - OR -

-According to the National Institute of Mental Health, teens with anxiety disorders are more likely to develop bipolar disorders than their peers.
+According to the National Institute of Mental Health, teens with anxiety disorders are more likely to develop bipolar disorder than their peers.
 Treating co-occurring anxiety disorders and drug abuse early on can prevent more severe disorders and addictions from developing later.

-Teen Bipolar Disorder and Addiction
+Teen Bipolar Disorder And Addiction

-|The Two Extremes of Bipolar Disorder|
+|The Two Extremes Of Bipolar Disorder|

 |Manic Periods||Depressed Periods|